Testing Degree Corrections in Stochastic Block Models

 \subsection{Sparse Signal Regime $\alpha > \frac{1}{2}$}

-The behavior of detection problem in the sparse signal regime is subtle.
+The behavior of detection problem in the sparse signal regime is much more subtle and is substantially different depending on whether $a,b\gg \log{n}$ or $a,b\lesssim \log{n}$.
+As we shall see, even in the regime $a,b\gg \log{n}$ a further subtlety arises when $a,b=\Omega(n)$ and communities are balanced.
+Below, we divide our study accordingly.

 Intuitively, since we are testing for degree heterogeneity which are sparse in occurrence, one should in principle be able to produce tests similar to those in \cite{mms2016} by looking at abnormal behavior of extreme degrees.
 Indeed this intuition is captured by the degree based Higher Criticism Test and the Maximum Degree Test studied in \cite{mms2016}.
 Success of similar tests naturally fits into the narrative that the behavior of the detection problem for degree heterogeneity does not depend on the knowledge of community assignment.
 Although the heart of this narrative is correct, the implications should be taken with a grain of salt.
-In particular, as we argue in this section, this intuition of constructing tests surprisingly fails for dense graphs i.e. when $0<\tau_b<\tau_a$.
-More precisely, for dense graphs, the optimal procedures require the knowledge of the community assignments.
+In particular, as we argue in this section, this intuition of constructing tests surprisingly fails for completely dense graphs (i.e. when $0<\tau_b<\tau_a$) -- especially for the case of balanced communities.
+More precisely, for these very dense graphs, the optimal procedures require the knowledge of the community assignments.
 Although this is problematic at first glance, the experienced reader will immediately realize that when $0<\tau_b<\tau_a$, it is very easy to recover the communities consistently, at least when the degree heterogeneity parameter $\theta_1,\ldots,\theta_n$ are not too rough \citep{gao2016community}.